ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Shopping/Docking Stations.md

 ## HP Support Question

 I have an  HP EliteBook x360 1040 G6 and an HP USB-C Dock G5, and according to the specs it can support up to 3x 4k @ 60 Hz if the host has DisplayPort 1.4.
 Both USB-C ports have Thunderbolt support which allows for DisplayPort 1.4.
 But when I plug in my [[Shopping/2022 Black Friday List#Super Ultrawide Monitor\|Samsung 49" Odyssey G9]], I only get 2560x1440 @60 Hz (6.64 Gbps).
 I'm supposed to get 5120 x 1440 @ 60 Hz via HDMI or @ 240 Hz via DisplayPort.
-According to [[Shopping/Cable Standards\|Cable Standards]] 1 x 5K (5120 x 1440) display @60 Hz requires 13.27 Gbps of bandwidth, which is significantly less than 3 x 4K (3840 x 2160) displays @60 Hz, which requires 37.5 Gbps.
+According to [[Shopping/Cable Standards\|Shopping/Cable Standards]] 1 x 5K (5120 x 1440) display @60 Hz requires 13.27 Gbps of bandwidth, which is significantly less than 3 x 4K (3840 x 2160) displays @60 Hz, which requires 37.5 Gbps.

 Case #[5098177523](https://support.hp.com/us-en/dashboard/cases) CRM:0076494002847
 Can I get an update on my case?
 My docking station isn't utilizing full 5120 x 1440 resolution on my Samsung Odyssey G9.